chrisilly/computer-graphics-and-modeling/Mod-L4_lab-report.md

 ![IK handle demo](image-35.png)

 I added NURBS circle primitives for my controls on each important joint, alongside some pole vectors for the knees to improve the motion. *Despite the pole vectors and moving the knee joints forward, the leg movement is still a tad alarming when pushed to its limits.
 I attribute this to the knee joints being so far* ***down,*** *causing a disproportion between the lower and upper leg.* Parenting the pole vectors to the feet instead improved the leg motion significantly.
+I also froze all appropriate transforms.

 ![Rigged model](image-37.png)